Jimmie Johnson: 2014

 Statistically, 2014 was one of Johnson's worst seasons to date.
-He started the season on an up-and-down note but went winless through the first 11 races of the 2014 season (his best finish was 2nd at Martinsville).
-Skepticism began to arise, as he had never gone more than 12 races into a season without a win, and hadn't gone that long since the first few years of his Cup career.
+He started the season on an up-and-down note but went winless through the first eleven races of the 2014 season (his best finish was second at Martinsville).
+Skepticism began to arise, as he had never gone more than twelve races into a season without a win, and hadn't gone that long since the first few years of his Cup career.
 However, Johnson won the Coca-Cola 600, his first win in the race since 2005.
-Afterward, he went on to win at Dover the following week, making it the 13th time he had back-to-back wins.
+Afterward, he went on to win at Dover the following week, making it the thirteenth time he had back-to-back wins.

-A few weeks later, Johnson recorded his first win at Michigan, after several years of being deprived of a shot at victory as the result of running out of gas or blowing an engine.
+A few weeks later, Johnson recorded his first win at Michigan, after several years of being deprived of a shot at victory as a result of running out of gas or blowing an engine.
 However, he didn't keep up with the momentum.
 After finishing in the top ten at Sonoma and Kentucky, Johnson was collected in an early wreck in the Coke Zero 400, finishing 42nd.
 Johnson's streak of misfortune continued the next several weeks, finishing 42nd for the second week in a row at New Hampshire.
-This was followed up by an inconsistent run at Indy (14th), and poor showings resulting from accidents at Pocono (39th) and Watkins Glen (28th).
+This was followed up by an inconsistent run at Indy (fourteenth), and poor showings resulting from accidents at Pocono (39th) and Watkins Glen (28th).
 Despite the poor finishes, Johnson qualified fourth for the Chase.

-In the Chase, Johnson finished 12th at Chicagoland, fifth at New Hampshire, and third at Dover to advance to the Contender Round.
-However, trouble struck when he finished 40th and 17th in the next two races.
+In the Chase, Johnson finished twelfth at Chicagoland, fifth at New Hampshire, and third at Dover to advance to the Contender Round.
+However, trouble struck when he finished 40th and seventeenth in the next two races.

 At Talladega, Johnson started second and led a high of 84 laps.
 However, a 24th-place finish kept him from advancing to the Eliminator Round.
 At Martinsville, Johnson started seventh but finished 39th after being involved in a crash early in the race.
-Returning to Texas, Johnson dominated and held off Brad Keselowski, Kevin Harvick (and Jeff Gordon, who cut a tire on contact with Brad Keselowski late in the race which led to a post-race brawl) to score his third straight win in the fall Texas race, and also ended an 18-race-winless-streak.
+Returning to Texas, Johnson dominated and held off Brad Keselowski, Kevin Harvick (and Jeff Gordon, who cut a tire on contact with Brad Keselowski late in the race which led to a post-race brawl) to score his third straight win in the fall Texas race, and also ended an eighteen-race winless streak.
 At Phoenix, he struggled for most of the day and finished 38th after blowing a tire and crashing out.
-At the season finale at Homestead, Johnson finished ninth and closed out finishing 11th in points.
-This marks the first time in Johnson's NASCAR Cup career that he has finished outside of the Top 10 in the final points.
+At the season finale at Homestead, Johnson finished ninth and closed out finishing eleventh in points.
+This marked the first time in Johnson's NASCAR Cup career that he had finished outside of the top ten in the final points.